 Following verification of an Eligible Entity transmission service, candidate LTCRs and/or ARRs associated with such transmission service are assigned as follows:

-(1) For each Eligible Entity with Network Integration Transmission Service, the Eligible Entity’s Network Integration Transmission Service Candidate LTCRs and/or Candidate ARRs from a specific source is equal to the source Reservation Capacity.
+(1) For each Eligible Entity with Network Integration Transmission Service, the Eligible Entity’s Network Integration Transmission Service Candidate LTCRs and/or candidate ARRs from a specific source is equal to the source Reservation Capacity.

-(a) An Eligible Entity may select Network Integration Transmission Service Candidate LTCRs, as described in Section 7.2.4 of this Attachment AE from a specific source to one or more sinks up to the amount of its available Network Integration Transmission Service Candidate LTCRs associated with the source.
+(a) An Eligible Entity may select Network Integration Transmission Service Candidate LTCRs, as described in Section 7.2.4 of this Attachment AE from a specific source to one or more sinks up to the amount of its available Network Integration Transmission Service Candidate LTCRs associated with the source such that the total of such selections does not exceed the lesser of: i) the sum of Network Integration Transmission Service Candidate LTCRs or ii) the limit described under Section 7.1.3(1)(b) for that Eligible Entity.

 (b) An Eligible Entity may nominate Network Integration Transmission Service Candidate ARRs, as described in Section 7.3.1 of this Attachment AE from a specific source to one or more sinks up to the amount of its Network Integration Transmission Service Candidate ARRs associated with the source subject to the total nomination cap described in Section 7.1.3 of this Attachment AE.